-The following are four sets of numbers you need to be aware of you really want to get recruited for an athletic scholarship.
+The following are four sets of numbers you need to be aware of if you really want to get recruited for an athletic scholarship.

-Odds of Playing in College
+1. Odds of Playing in College

 Players who match their athletic statistics to the appropriate college level are much more likely to get recruited for an athletic scholarship.
 You can get a general idea of how your statistics measure up at websites like NCSA.
 This shouldn’t be considered the final word but it will let you know what expectations you might be dealing with.

 Also, before you spend time targeting a coach, take a few minutes to review the team roster’s statistics.
 If your numbers fall outside the range of those of existing team members, you might better spend your time focusing on another school.
 Then there’s the obvious, check to see if there is even a likely opening at your position.
 You can be the greatest first baseman in the world but if the coach is looking for a short stop, you’ll need to look elsewhere.